N35N0M/pully/README.md

 Assumptions:
 - You are ok with having an orphaned branch called "pully-persistent-state-do-not-use-for-coding" in your branch managed by pully.
-  - This is to avoid needing external infrastructure in order to get this functionality.
-Less complexity and less risks.
   - Cache/artifacting in github doesnt work reliably/isnt easy to share accross workflows.
 An orphan branch is more technology agnostic.

 - You have the custom slackmojis (get them from https://slackmojis.com for instance):